 Joshua commenced his PhD research in February 2018.
-He will be building on his Honours project which he undertook last year and find out more about how Australia’s grasslands and grassy woodlands respond to fire.
+He will be building on his Honours project which he undertook in 2017 and find out more about how Australia’s grasslands and grassy woodlands respond to fire.

 His Honours project (Principal Supervisor Dr Jodi Price and co-supervisors Dr Lydia Guja from the Australian National Botanical Gardens (ANBG) in Canberra and Dr Dale Nimmo at CSU) was on fire-cued germination and dormancy alleviation in grassland forbs where he studied seven species and found “variable responses to different treatments.

 In grasslands and woody grasslands, there is kind of a prevailing idea that most grassland species germinate readily in the absence of other treatments, however, he found that there are some species which are tricky customers when it comes to germinating them.
 In grasslands, it’s generally thought that regeneration following a fire isn’t from seed but rather that they sprout from buds or tubers.
 However, his results suggest that at least some species may recruit from seed following a fire.